patrickomatik/pylocaldns/readme.md

 - Ability to add new static entries
 - Ability to edit/update hostname information
 - Convert dynamic leases to static entries
+- Network scanning functionality
+- Port scanning and display
+- Dynamic content updates using HTMX

+**Note:** Flask is required for the Web UI to function.
+See [FLASK_REQUIREMENT.md](FLASK_REQUIREMENT.md) for more information.

 ### DNS API